 The architecture must be simple to understand for all users with different sets of skills.
 This is critical as it enables the adoptability and promotes user retention.

 This section defines and details each component of the architecture and how it meets the core requirements.

-Test Automation Infrastructure
+Test Automation Infrastructure - Yanlong